 Working of Dynamic Braking in VFD

-When the motor is driving a high inertia load and if the speed of the motor is reduced by decreasing the frequency, the speed of the driving equipment does not lower down according to the set point of the inverter.
+When the motor is driving a high inertia load and if the speed of the motor is reduced by decreasing the frequency, the speed of the driving equipment does not lower according to the set point of the inverter.

 Block Diagram of Dynamic Braking in VFD